-The 70 year-old Arbor Vitae trees are due to be replaced.
-It was an opportunity for a project to create a different and more engaging relationship with this modern icon.
+The 70-year-old Arbor Vitae trees were due to be replaced, and the preservation effort provided the chance to create a different and more engaging relationship between the public and this modern icon.

-The over-sized hammock is made by hand with nylon webbing – its color taken from the color palette Alexander Girard developed for the dining chairs at the Miller House.
-For the other components of the installation simple off-the-shelf agricultural and construction materials were used to ensure that everything could have a life afterward.
-The gabions, mulch, limestone and stakes that comprise the planters and central pathway will all be recycled into local infrastructure projects.
+The oversized hammock was made by hand with nylon webbing – in colors taken from the color palette Alexander Girard developed for the dining chairs at the Miller House.
+Simple, off-the-shelf agricultural and construction materials were used for other components of the installation to ensure that everything could have a life afterward.
+The gabions, mulch, limestone, and stakes that comprise the planters and central pathway were all recycled into local infrastructure projects.

 The trees whose final purpose was to become a border wall temporarily enchanted the public; to play, explore, hang out, interact and enjoy a memorable new landmark.